 - In some circumstances you might want to remove the Discoverer Plus applet from a client machine.
 For example, to provide a clean environment in which to run Discoverer Plus.
-To remove the Discoverer Plus applet from a client machine, do the following: - a.
-Display the JVM control panel (e.g. on a Windows machine, display the Control Panel, and double-click on the Java Plug-in icon). - b.
+To remove the Discoverer Plus applet from a client machine, do the following: - Display the IVM control panel (e.g. on a Windows machine, display the Control Panel, and double-click on the Java Plug-in icon). - b.
 Display the Cache tab.